ViacheslavMelnichenko/farm-weather-poller/README.md

 ## Features

 - Poll weather data from [WeatherApi](https://www.weatherapi.com)
-- Send it to specific rabbitMQ exchange via MassTransit
+- Send it to specific rabbitMQ exchange via MassTransit for future consuming by separate service

 ## Tech